Creating Context Menus for Apps¶

 by providing the path of the source, which is provided in the component

-constructor, the name of the component and a set of parameters
+constructor, the name of the component and a set of parameters.

 params.componentProviderAPI.registerComponent(source.path, ["custom-component"], parameters)

-If the component is unlinked a cloneConfiguration
+If the component is unlinked a cloneConfiguration event is fired in the

-, which has to be
+componentProviderEvents from the componentProviderApi, which has to be

 handled.